 - A baby that does not babble, coo, gesture, point, wave, or grasp by 12 months.

 - Does not say a single word by 16 months.

 - Unable to say two-word phrases without help by 24 months.

 - Has any loss of language or social skills at any age.

 We want to build quality communities in the Pensacola Bay Area for individuals and families affected by autism.
 We invite you to join us in building a community of people and connections.
 Make time to spend time with others who understand what you are going through by attending one of these Chat Groups.
 You’ll make friends and find answers from those who share the challenges and joys of living with autism.

-- Grandparents of Autism Pensacola (GAP): Meets at the Autism Pensacola office (3916 N 10th Ave) on the third Friday of each month at 10am.
+- Grandparents of Autism Pensacola (GAP): Meets at the Autism Pensacola office (10001 N. Davis Highway, Building 1, Pensacola, FL 32514) on the third Friday of each month at 10 am.